codem/silverstripe-damn-fine-uploader/readme.md

 ```

-See [FineUploader Fields](./docs/en/004_fineuploader_fields.md) for documentation in regards to deprecated FineUploader fields.

 ### Editable fields for the silverstripe/userforms module

 An ```EditableUppyField``` field is available for use in user generated forms.
 The field can be added in the usual userforms way and the following options are available: